JuliaVictory/Personal-Health-App/README.md

 The diagrams shown at the end gives the user a quick insight into the survey and provides her with an overview about the most relevant statistics.

 Preparation:
- - squarify is being installed automatically (if it does not exist) --> # squarify is necessary for creating a treemap diagram
+ - s

 Roadmap:
- 1. start_app.py: general code that imports the functionalities written in other files
+ 1. #start_app.py:# general code that imports the functionalities written in other files
+ 2. quarify is being installed automatically (if it does not exist) --> # squarify is necessary for creating a treemap diagram
- 2. read_data.py: reads the data from external website + internal csv file
+ 3. read_data.py: reads the data from external website + internal csv file
- 3. survey.py: performs the survey + gives the final score
+ 4. survey.py: performs the survey + gives the final score
- 4. results.py: stores the final score to a csv + creates diagrams
+ 5. results.py: stores the final score to a csv + creates diagrams

 Technical functionality:
  - Automatic installation of necessary "squarify" package